 "This risk is all the greater when there is not a legal framework limiting the access that governments can obtain over the data collected by private companies."

 The people at Terminus envision a city where you wake up to an AI virtual housekeeper named Titan selecting your breakfast, matching your outfit with the weather, and presenting you with your full day's schedule.
-Depending on who you are, that might sound like a utopia, or it might sound like exactly what Orwell had depicted in "1984".
+Depending who you are, that might sound like a utopia, or it might sound like Orwell's fictional surveillance state in "1984".